 To Apply: Contact HRConsultant@baltimoreclayworks.org

-The Ceramic Studio Technician is responsible for managing operation and maintenance of the school’s Ceramics studios and equipment.
-Additionally, it serves as a resource to other technicians, faculty, staff and students regarding use of the ceramic equipment and facilities.
+The Ceramic Studio Technician is responsible for managing operation and maintenance of the Ceramics studios and equipment.
+Additionally, the Studio technician serves as a resource to other technical and facilities staff, teaching artists, education staff, Woodkiln Technician and students regarding use of the ceramic equipment and facilities.

 About the Organization: As Maryland’s only 501(c)3 non-profit cultural organization dedicated to the ceramic arts, Baltimore Clayworks provides essential programs and services to local, national and international artists, both from its campus in northwest Baltimore and in the community sites throughout the metropolitan area.
 Currently it operates four essential program areas: education, exhibitions, community arts and artist residency program.
 Clayworks’ stated core values are artist-centeredness, inclusivity, excellence, integrity and joy.
 Clayworks’ mission is to develop, promote and sustain an artist-centered community, which provides exceptional artistic, educational and collaborative programs in the ceramic art.